DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

+This is more of a personal note for me to keep track of how the DIS (Dialogue Interaction System) works in Avernoth.
+You probably want to read [Using the Dialogue Interaction System](<./Using the Dialogue Interaction System.md>) instead.

 I need some way to represent the dialogue system in-engine so that dialogue can start being implemented properly.
 # What is a Dialogue Interaction?